 Soothing music, birds, turtles, fountains and over 80 species of butterflies make a relaxing break from Margaritaville.
 The entrance to the conservatory offers a wealth of interesting information about the life cycle and behavior of these stunning insects.
 Take a breather on a butterfly-shaped bench and try to get a close-up photo of a camera-shy Blue Morpho.
 You'll wind up staying longer than planned.
 Cocoons are on display in the glass-enclosed pupae room toward the rear that are clearly labeled with the species name.
 At any time, 1,200 to 2,000 butterflies reside in the conservatory, and if one chooses to land on you, it's a sign of good luck.
 Don't miss the two pink flamingos named Rhett and Scarlett hanging out in the Koi pond.

 A common misconception travelers have when planning a trip to Key West is that there will be sparkling white-sand beaches awaiting them.
 In fact, large natural beaches are few and far between.
 Fort Zachary Taylor is one of the exceptions and is blessed with a well-maintained, sandy beach with chairs, umbrellas and water sports equipment for rent.
-Completed in 1866, the fort played important roles in the Civil War and Spanish-American War, and visitors can tour the National Historic Landmark every day at noon.
+Completed in 1866, the fort played important roles in the Civil War and Spanish-American War, and visitors can tour the National Historic Landmark at 11 a.m. daily.
 This 54-acre state park is also home to several nature trails, a stunning coral reef for snorkelers, picnic tables and a beachfront café.
 Fishing is permitted in certain areas.
 The three-story fort once held the largest collection of Civil War cannons in the U.S. (many of which are still there).
 Admission to the park is $2.50 when walking or biking.